techidaily/site-windows11/source/_posts/unlock-efficiency-advanced-tips-for-task-juggling-in-windows-11.md

 ## 1\.
 Use Snap Layouts

- With[snap layouts enabled on Windows 11](https://www.makeuseof.com/windows-11-snap-layouts-enable-disable/) , you can resize more than two apps to fit your desktop screen and view them at the same time.
+ With [snap layouts enabled on Windows 11](https://www.makeuseof.com/windows-11-snap-layouts-enable-disable/) , you can resize more than two apps to fit your desktop screen and view them at the same time.
 Simply hover the mouse cursor over the maximize icon in the top right corner of an app window.

  Then, choose the layout you prefer from the menu to snap apps into place.
 This action resizes any selected window to fit into the available space, thereby maximizing your screen space.